 Reduce the effect of similar-to-me-bias by requiring specificity in managers’ assessments.
 In three separate studies, Yale researchers found that when you first agree to the criteria used in an assessment and then you make the evaluation, you are less likely to rely on stereotypes, and your assessments are less biased.

 7. Idiosyncratic rater bias

 Idiosyncratic rater bias occurs when managers evaluate skills they’re not good at highly.
 Conversely, they rate others lower for skills they’re great at.
 In other words, managers weigh their performance evaluations toward their own personal eccentricities.

 In fact, one of the largest studies on feedback found that more than half of the variance associated with ratings had more to do with the quirks of the person giving the rating than the person being rated.
 Rater bias was the biggest predictor, holding more weight than actual performance, the performance dimension being rated, the rater’s perspective, and even measurement error.

 Why?
-Because the manager is good at project management, she’s more likely to have higher standards for this skill and compare the employee to herself.
+Because the manager is good at project management, she’s likelier to have higher standards for this skill and compare the employee to herself.
 On the other hand, since she’s unfamiliar with computer programming, she’s less familiar with the standards for performance and is more likely to be lenient.
-In other words, her feedback reflects more on her own skills than her employee’s.
+In other words, her feedback reflects more on her own skills than her employee’s skills.

-Prevention strategy.
-It’s not easy for people to rate others on things like “lateral and strategic thinking” (whatever that means).
+It’s difficult for people to rate others on things like “lateral and strategic thinking” (whatever that means).
 But, as one researcher put it: “People might not be reliable raters of others, but they are reliable raters of their own intentions.”
-So consider rewriting some of your performance questions to reflect your team's actual decisions and intentions.
+So consider rewriting some performance questions to reflect your team's decisions and intentions.